Skip to content

 For this example, you can install the hardhat-ethers plugin and import it into the configuration file.
 This plugin provides a convenient way to use the Ethers.js library to interact with the network.

-To import it, you'll add the following require statement to the top of the configuration file:
+To import both plugins, add the following require statements to the top of the Hardhat configuration file:

 /** @type import('hardhat/config').HardhatUserConfig */